rigazilla/ispn-cave/radargun/README.md

 # Radargun

-In the conf directory there is a benchmark and a properties file to just run run Radargun clients.
+In the conf directory there is a benchmark and a properties file to just run Radargun clients.
 This setup leaves to the user the freedom to start the Infinispan cluster with whatever configuration he's interested.
 Improvements are welcome.